A Systematic Process for Fast, Enjoyable, & Results-Driven Meetings

 The ability to accurately forecast project timelines is extremely valuable.
 Imagine being able to answer your customer with simple exactitude why the current milestone in the project has taken longer than forecast, with an understanding of the trends or conditions that have led to the timeline and how you will address those issues.

 Moreover, imagine if you could forecast accurate timelines for your project milestones.
 If you can accurately forecast your project's timelines, you can far more better forecast your project's costs.
-The value of being able to forecast a project's costs can hardly be overstated - if you can accurately forcasts costs, it will enable you to:
+The value of being able to forecast a project's costs can hardly be overstated - if you can accurately forecasts costs, it will enable you to:

-- Deliver your current program within budget
+- Deliver your current project within budget

 - Create more opportunities for profitability / reduce causes of loss in your program